Climate

 Based on evidence gathered from changes in sea level, in last 800,000 years there have been 11 interglacial periods, each one warming the land but each one to a different degree.
 Sometimes favourable to human life, sometimes not.

 The history of the human family stretches back 2 million years, during which time, the Quaternary has delivered around 30 warm interglacials, each one 'book-ended' by a cold glacial period.
-During the ebb and flow of these glacial periods, Britain has oscillated between being an Island and being part of mainland Europe.
-Populations of plants and animals have moved northwards to cover the land and then retreated as the glaciers advances.
+During the ebb and flow of these glacial periods, Britain has moved between being an Island and being part of mainland Europe.
+Populations of plants and animals have moved northwards to cover the land and then retreated as the glaciers advance.
 Human populations followed the same pattern.

 Some of the oldest evidence for the human occupation of Europe comes from East Anglia.
 Here at two sites, Happisburgh and near by Pakefield, comes evidence of human occupation at around 800,000 years ago.
 These humans were definitely not a Sapiens or a Neanderthal, for at this point in time such species did not exist.
-They were probably Homo Erectus enjoying the fruits of a warm interglacial.
+They were probably Homo Erectus enjoying the fruits of a warm inter-glacial.
 That warm spell ended around 650,000 years ago.
-We now know that before the most recent glacial period ( 110 kya to14kya), there were humans living in Britain, but as the ice advanced, they left.
+We now know that before the most recent glacial period ( 110 kya to 14kya), there were humans living in Britain, but as the ice advanced, they left.
 Eventually they returned about 10,000 years ago (ref Cheddar Man).
-These were Homo Sapiens, belonging to culture called the 'Magdalenian', and represented then last phase of the Paleolithic era.
+These were Homo Sapiens, belonging to culture called the 'Magdalenian', and represented the last phase of the Paleolithic era.

 Drivers of Weather